tomdevjp/tomdev/learning-log-2025.md

 - Started reading "Clean Code" on Udemy
 - Analyzed the HTML structure of Discord app
    - studied layout strategies and class naming patterns for web app

+### 22th
+- Getting used to Bootstrap
+- The basics of JavaScript
+- Adapting CSS for Discord